READY TEENS PROJECT

-With support from Ministry of foreign affairs of the government of Netherlands and International HIV/Aids Alliance through Community Health Alliance Uganda (CHAU), Peer To Peer Uganda (PEERU) is implementing a project called READY (Resilient Empowered Adolescent and Young person) in Uganda.
-The READY project is a 4.5-year program (2016-2020) being implemented in Ethiopia, Uganda and Burundi.
-The goal of the READY program is a healthy and empowered adolescent (10-19 years) who feel free and safe to express themselves and access the services and support they need.
+With support from International HIV/Aids Alliance through Community Health Alliance Uganda (CHAU), Peer To Peer Uganda (PEERU) is implementing a project called READY Teens (Resilient Empowered Adolescent and Young person) in Uganda.
+The READY Teens project is a 4.5-year program (2016-2020) being implemented in Ethiopia, Uganda and Burundi.
+The goal of the READY Teens program is a healthy and empowered adolescent (10-19 years) who feel free and safe to express themselves and access the services and support they need.

 The multi-institutional campaign, intends to;

 Geographical CoverageThe project operates in the geographical areas of Mityana, Luwero and Nakasongola districts.

 The program works around four outcome areas contributing to the project goal:Outcome 1: Resilient and empowered adolescents, who are better informed, make healthier choices and demand their rights (Two intervention areas Mentorship and leadership & Risk reduction)

 Outcome 2: Families and communities promote the rights, health, wellbeing and security of adolescents and support their access to HIV and SRHR information, services and commodities (Has three intervention areas – Mentorship and leadership, Social protection and improved communication between adolescents and parents/caretakers)

 Outcome 3: Increased access to, use of, and retention in, high quality HIV and SRHR services that are responsive to the specific needs of adolescents ( has two intervention areas – Referrals and Linkages & access to services)

 Outcome 4: Greater accountability amongst policy makers to the SRHR and HIV needs of adolescents (Has two intervention areas – Leadership engagement/Involvement and Documentation of success stories)